David Carmo: Portugal

+Angola

+On 12 March 2024, Carmo was called up by the Angola national team.
+He made his debut ten days later in a friendly against Morocco, his 72nd-minute own goal being the only of the game in Agadir.

 Style of play

 Carmo is predominantly left-footed, and his size is a significant factor in his defensive style and ability.
 He is a front-foot defender that engages in both ground and aerial duels, seeking to cut out danger at source by stepping in to intercept passes or muscle attackers off the ball.
 His physicality enables him to be a dominant presence, especially in the air.

 Carmo also possesses quality in possession.
 His long-range distribution is one of the main features of his skillset, as he is adept at pinging switch passes to the opposite wing or driving a pass down the channel.